Find home-buying guides for all 50 states in the NBAA association website, along with several tools to find a top buyers

 - Interview 2-3 buyer agents.
 Allow yourself to pre-screen and find the best match.
 A lot of times buyers tend to hire/ choose the first one they talked to, not realizing that there’s another agent who could have been a better match.
 We’ve seen this happen all the time and these buyers regret not having followed the recommendation.
 Don’t forego an opportunity to choose the best as buying a house is an investment you cannot take for granted.
 And that basically starts in choosing the right people to work with.

 - Look for sources.
 Don’t just choose a realtor on the basis that they’re a relative or a friend.
 The logical explanation is to get a much more objective opinion throughout the home buying process.

 - Dig deeper into the realtor’s background.
 While it’s good to check online reviews, it will be best to dig deeper into the agent’s background.
 Not everything you’ll find online is 100% credible, so along with what you find it helps to have a personal talk and gauge the agent’s potential.

-7 Ways To Know If Your Buyer Agent is Legit
+7 Ways To Find Out If Your Buyer Agent is Legit

 With stay-at-home orders and strict guidelines per state, most buyers can’t easily go out to showings.
 What’s harder is making sure we deal only with legit and verified realtors and brokerage companies.
 With the help of the internet, the most anyone can do is search for available pictures or videos online of the properties on the market.
 Or better yet have someone who can do virtual tours and home inspections for properties you find interesting.
 But these tasks must be done by a professional such as a buyers agent or a home inspections specialist.